fenago/openai/Instructions/Labs/05-generate-images.md

 ### Prepare the app environment

-In this exercise, you'll use a simple Python or Microsoft C# app to generate images by calling the REST API.
+In this exercise, you'll use a simple Python app to generate images by calling the REST API.
 You'll run the code in the cloud shell console interface in the Azure portal.

 1. In the [Azure portal](https://portal.azure.com?azure-portal=true), select the **[>_]** (*Cloud Shell*) button at the top of the page to the right of the search box.
 A Cloud Shell pane will open at the bottom of the portal.